philzook58/philzook58.github.io/_posts/2024-04-08-permutation_compile.md

 ### Permuting Assembly Registers

 An idea I also kind of like is that of applying a textual permutation of registers in the resulting assembly.
 Like serioualy as dumb as string search and replace of `%rax` -> `%rdi`.
-In this way you could turn abi registers into ones of interest, or permute a undesired clobber into an ok to clobber
+In this way you could turn abi registers into ones of interest, or permute a undesired clobber into an ok to clobber.

-Never quite actually tried it though
+Never quite actually got it working.
+String mangling like this is icky althugh expedient.
+Maybe one should parse and then do it.

 {% raw %}